 In PAAD, the value of an allele-specific analysis is highlighted because upwards of 90% of the tumors have a KRAS mutation.
 Therefore, a non-allele-specific analysis identified 5 reduced comutation interactions and 6 increased comutation interactions (Supplementary Fig. 5g).
 Conversely, the allele-specific analysis identified far more interactions, including multiple genes that simultaneously have increased comutation with some KRAS alleles and reduced comutation with others (Supplementary Fig. 8c).

-Due to limitations on the length of the text, we were unable to include this complete explanation in the manuscript.
-However, we have highlighted the main conclusions in the figure’s legend.

 (3) Page 5: State which KRAS alleles were correlated with microsatellite instability.